umputun/tg-spam/README.md

 ### Updating spam samples dynamically

 The bot can be configured to update spam samples dynamically.
 To enable this feature, reporting to the admin chat must be enabled (see `--admin.url=, [$ADMIN_URL]` above.
-If any of privileged users (`--super=, [$SUPER_USER]`) forward a message to admin chat, the bot will add this message to the internal spam samples file (`spam-dynamic.txt`) and reload it.
+If any of privileged users (`--super=, [$SUPER_USER]`) forwards a message to admin chat, the bot will add this message to the internal spam samples file (`spam-dynamic.txt`) and reload it.
 This allows the bot to learn new spam patterns on the fly.
+In addition, the bot will do the best to remove the original spam message from the group and ban the user who sent it.
+This is not always possible, as the forwarding strips the original user id.
+To address this limitation, tg-spam keeps the list of latest messages (in fact, it stores hashes) associated with the user id and the message id.
+This information is used to find the original message and ban the user.

 Note: if the bot is running in docker container, `--files.dynamic-spam=, [$FILES_DYNAMIC_SPAM]` must be set to the mapped volume's location to stay persistent after container restart.